A Burlesque on Carmen

-Synopsis
+Plot

 Carmen, a gypsy seductress is sent to convince Darn Hosiery, the goofy officer in charge of guarding one of the entrances to the city of Sevilla, to allow a smuggling run.
 She first tries to bribe him but he takes the money and refused to let the smuggled goods in.

 She then invites him to Lillas Pastia's inn where she seduces him.
 After a fight at the tobacco factory where Carmen works, he has to arrest her but later lets her escape.
 At Lillas Pastia's inn, he kills an officer who is also in love with her and has to go into hiding and he joins the gang of smugglers.

 Carmen meets the famous toreador Escamillo and falls in love with him.
 She accompanies him to a bullfight but Darn Hosiery waits for her and when she tells him that she no longer loves him, he stabs her to death.
 But it is not for real, Chaplin shows that the knife was fake and both smile at the camera.